MaKSiiMe/AlphaPicks_TheValidator/README.md

 # The Validator 🧮

 **The Validator** is a Python project that allows you to retrieve and visualize stock market data for a given ticker.
-The project uses [yfinance](https://pypi.org/project/yfinance/) to fetch the data, [pandas](https://pypi.org/project/pandas/) to analyse the data and [matplotlib](https://pypi.org/project/matplotlib/) to plot the closing price charts.
+The project uses [yfinance](https://pypi.org/project/yfinance/) to fetch the data and calculates various financial metrics.
 In its final version, **The Validator** will be a financial analysis and valuation tool designed to automate the extraction and analysis of company data.

 ![coverage](https://img.shields.io/badge/coverage-10%25-orangered)